39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 Peony season always feels too short, which is probably why we all love them so much.
 When they bloom, it feels like the whole garden pauses for a moment.

 Their large, ruffled blooms in white, blush pink, coral, deep red, and burgundy bring an unmistakable sense of beauty and old-fashioned charm to the late spring garden.
 Once established, peonies can thrive in the same spot for decades with very little care.
-Drought-tolerant, resistant to deer and rabbits, and become more beautiful with time.
+These beauties are drought-tolerant, deer and rabbit-resistant, and become more beautiful with time.

 22. Delphinium

-Delphiniums are one of the most dramatic flowers you can grow in a cottage garden.
-Their tall flower spikes in shades of blue, purple, pink, and white create bold vertical interest in beds and borders, and they make gorgeous cut flowers for bringing the cottage garden beauty indoors.
+Delphiniums are one of the most dramatic flowers you can grow in the cottage garden.
+Their tall flower spikes in shades of blue, purple, pink, and white create bold vertical interest in beds and borders.
+They make gorgeous cut flowers to bring the garden beauty indoors.

-They thrive in cooler climates with well-drained soil, which makes them a wonderful fit for the Pacific Northwest.
+Delphinium thrives in cooler climates with well-drained soil, a wonderful fit for the Pacific Northwest.
 Even one plant can completely change the look of a flower bed.
 I’ve always loved how delphiniums make a garden feel instantly taller and more established.

 23. Love in a Mist (Nigella)

-Love in a Mist is a little whimsical from the moment it blooms.
-Its delicate flowers and shades of blue, white, pink, and soft purple are surrounded by lacy, thread-like foliage that gives the whole plant its signature misty look.
+Love in a mist is a little whimsical from the moment it blooms.
+Its delicate flowers in shades of blue, white, pink, and soft purple are surrounded by lacy, thread-like foliage that gives the whole plant its signature misty look.
 It blends beautifully with larkspur, cosmos, and sweet peas.

 It grows and self-seeds easily, often returning year after year with very little effort.
 Even after the flowers fade, the seed pods are beautiful in their own right.
-I always think they look like little garden treasures hidden among the blooms.
+They’re little garden treasures hidden among the blooms.

 Garden Supplies and Tools